In order to facilitate the smooth transition of pupils from primary to secondary school,

 Procedures for Incoming Pupils

-From Nov 9th to Nov 27th 2020, an Application form is available from the school website, from the office or by phoning or writing to the school.
+From OCT 26TH to NOV 17th 2023 Application form is available from the school website, from the office or by phoning or writing to the school.
+Application Forms and prospectuses are distributed to all 6th class students in the Feeder schools.
 This must be completed before a place can be offered.
 Within three weeks of the closing date for applications, the school will notify successful applicants.
 Along with their parents/guardians incoming pupils then complete an enrolment form which is in the school prospectus.
+A copy of the prospective student’s Birth Cert is also required.

 Contact with Primary School by Learning Support Teacher